 James is an experienced actor and singer, having performed in many locations around the world including St Peter’s Basilica in Rome, Shakespeare’s Globe Theatre, Oriole Park in Baltimore, the Barbican Centre, and the Royal Albert Hall.
 He has sung with the National Youth Choir of Great Britain, and has taken on such varied roles as Oedipus, Jacques and Touchstone (As You Like It), Thomas Becket (Murder in the Cathedral) and Father Christmas.
 He currently sings with the Cambridge (MA)-based Oriana Consort and the Boston Gay Men’s Chorus.
 Amongst those who have seen him speak, James’ passion for public speaking is legendary.

 For two years James worked part-time for the London Shakespeare Workout Prison Project (LSW), a charity that takes Shakespeare into prisons around the UK.
 During his association with LSW he visited HMP Send, Highpoint, Brixton and Pentonville, and helped organise a production of The House of Bernarda Alba that was performed at the Criterion Theatre in London.
 This was the first occasion on which inmates from a closed prison (HMP Send) were given leave to perform on a London Stage.

 James is a committed Humanist and a Humanist Celebrant, who wants to build communities which foster the development of non-religious social capital and give naturalists the space to come together and appreciate each other more deeply.
-To further this aim, James is an Assistant Editor at The New Humanism and a Contributing Scholar for State of Formation(an interfaith community blog).
+To further this aim, James was an Assistant Editor at The New Humanism and a Contributing Scholar for State of Formation(an interfaith community blog).
 He believes that society is desperately in need of living communities dedicated to human flourishing and freedom.